Jumieka Langwij

 blai n. easement, break, opportunity

-bombo interj. [~Temne a-bombo vagina] expletive, sometimes used with -klaat or -huol
+bombo [~Temne a-bombo, vagina] interj. expletive, sometimes used with -klaat or -huol

 bosop adj. broken

-braata n. gratuitous extra, as in baker's dozen
+braata [~Sp. barata, cheap] n. gratuitous extra, as in baker's dozen

 braatopsi n. upbringing